What Is Chemotherapy?

 - Vinorelbine (Navelbine®)

 Oncologists may use combinations of these medications or administer single doses for patients who have trouble tolerating more than one drug.
+Your oncologist may also offer you an experimental treatment or chemotherapy.

-An oncologist will determine the length of treatment and type of chemotherapy drugs based on an individual’s diagnosis.
+An oncologist will determine the length of treatment and type of chemotherapy drugs based on an individual’s mesothelioma diagnosis.
 When it comes to treating mesothelioma, each patient has a different path and faces different challenges, but preparing for treatment can reduce stress and help improve recovery time.
 Here are some general guidelines to ensure the body and mind are ready.

 - Rest and relax: Arrive at the doctor’s office as rested and relaxed as possible.
 While the idea of chemotherapy is stressful for many patients, consider it a positive part of the healing process.

 - Ask for help: Certain side effects, like nausea and vomiting, may mean patients will have to stay close to home or in bed during recovery.
 It can be helpful to have a few family members or close friends around to run errands and assist with basic household chores.
+There are also companies that offer services such as dog walking and grocery and meal delivery for a fee.

 Common Side Effects of Chemotherapy

 While receiving chemotherapy treatments, most patients will experience some side effects.
 Different drugs and dosages can affect patient health in various ways.
-Common chemotherapy side effects include:
+Common side effects include:

 - Body bruises and mouth sores